-- One publisher can have more than one self-regulating bodies.
+- One publisher can have more than one self-regulating body.

 - Such bodies would be headed by a retired judge of the Supreme Court, a High Court, or an eminent independent person and shall not have more than six members.

 - This body should oversee that the publisher adheres to the Code of Ethics.

 - The body will also address grievances that are not resolved within 15 days by the publisher.